Tinkerforge/doc/source/Software/Firmwares_And_Plugins.rst

  at91sam3s4-brick

 Then bring the Brick into the bootloader modus.
-Press the "Erase" button of the Brick and release it after a short press on the "Reset" button (i.e. press erase, press reset, release reset, release erase).
+Press the "Erase" button of the Brick and connect it afterwards via USB to your PC.
 The blue LED should be off.
+Now the Brick should be in the bootloader (based on your operating system some sort of Atmel device could be detected).

 Start SAM-BA, choose your connection and choose "at91sam3s4-brick" for the Master Brick and "at91sam3s2-brick" for all other Bricks.
 Click connect, after this the blue LED should be on.

-Select your firmware (bin) file as "Send File Name" and click send.
+Select your firmware file (e.g.: "brick_servo_firmware_latest.bin")
+as "Send File Name" and click send.
+The newest version can be downloaded from :ref:`here <downloads_firmwares_plugins>`.

 Answer "Yes" to lock regions.
 At the end select "Boot from Flash (GPNVM1)" script and execute it.
 Power cycle the Brick and it should start with the new firmware.